the last one about destiny

 Rami is fine with sunsetting, I am not.
 Could be a fun debate.
 I want this piece, as you are reading it, to make it clear where I stand but I want to make sure you are entertained too.
 If I ran into Luke at the park next to my house, after setting proper social distancing protocols in place and asking “how the fuck are you in Kansas?”
 I would likely engage in a jocular, fun conversation.
 Dude seems fun as hell in those streams, I just disagree with the decisions his team has implemented to the point of feeling kind of bitter about spending any money on the games.

-I do not like the idea, but I’m gonna put a severed horse head in his bed either.
+I do not like the idea, but I’m not gonna put a severed horse head in his bed either.

 What I am going to do now is to tell you, as best I can, what Luke said about this decision, what I think is the reasoning behind it, and why I, as someone who is one of the foremost experts in the world at service-based online multiplayer shooters who found refuge and friendship in this game and then watched all of my friends leave, think it’s a terrible idea.